Skip to main content

 Following consolidation, the parties completed briefing on Missouri and Texas’s motion for a preliminary injunction, which requested that Judge Alvarez order the Biden Administration to resume border wall construction while the case is pending; as well as on the Biden Administration’s motions to dismiss all claims of both the Bush and Missouri plaintiffs.

-In February 2022, Judge Alvarez issued an order staying these consolidated cases until after the Supreme Court issues an opinion in the RMX case (which happened on June 30, 2022).
+In February 2022, Judge Alvarez issued an order staying these consolidated cases until after the Supreme Court issued an opinion in the RMX case (which happened on June 30, 2022).
 Missouri and Texas appealed Judge Alvarez’s decision to stay the case, but that appeal was dismissed on July 29, 2022.

 On August 3, 2022, Judge Alvarez issued a 61-page opinion that dismissed most of the claims in the Bush case and dismissed the Missouri case in its entirety (Missouri and Texas’s request for a preliminary injunction was denied as moot).
 Missouri and Texas appealed that decision.
-The remaining parties then engaged in a several month period of discovery (the process by which each side can ask the other for documents and testimony related to the case); discovery concluded in March 2023.
+The remaining parties then engaged in several months of discovery (the process by which each side can ask the other for documents and testimony related to the case); discovery concluded in March 2023.

 On March 31, 2023, Judge Alvarez granted the parties’ joint request to stay (pause) this case to await a decision by the Fifth Circuit in Missouri and Texas’ appeal of Judge Alvarez’s decision to dismiss their claims.
 In June 2023, the Fifth Circuit reversed Judge Alvarez in that appeal, reviving Missouri and Texas’s claims.
 Following remand to the district court, Judge Alvarez sua sponte (i.e., on her own without a motion from a party) transferred the consolidated cases to Judge Tipton.

 Judge Tipton stayed (paused) his March 8 preliminary injunction three separate times, through March 28, 2024, while the federal government sought clarification of what work the injunction does and does not prohibit.
 Judge Tipton held a status conference with the parties on March 28, 2024, during which he apparently provided clarifying “guidance” to the parties, but the docket does not indicate the substance of the guidance.
-Approximately two weeks later, on April 10, the parties filed a joint motion requesting that Judge Tipton convert his preliminary injunction into a permanent one and enter final judgment for the plaintiffs (after which either or both sides could appeal to the Fifth Circuit).
-Briefing on whether Judge Tipton should additionally vacate the (nullify) the challenged DHS spending plan is ongoing, and should conclude by the end of April 2024.

-Technical Summary
+Technical summary

 Bush’s amended complaint alleges that the Biden Administration’s actions regarding border wall construction violates: (1) the constitutional separation of powers; (2) the Appropriations Clause; (3) the Take Care Clause; (4) the Presentment Clause; (5) various budgetary statutes; (6) statutory mandates in IIRIRA regarding the building of “physical barriers” to deter illegal border crossings; (7) the prohibition in the Administrative Procedure Act (APA) on arbitrary and capricious agency action; (8) the APA’s notice-and-comment requirement; and (9) the Regulatory Flexibility Act.
 Bush did not seek preliminary injunctive relief.